Axel-Bravo/19_udacity_dsa/README.md

 ### Advanced Algorithms
 Build on your algorithm skills by learning more advanced algorithms such as brute-force greedy algorithms, graph algorithms, and dynamic programming which optimizes recursion by storing results to sub problems.

+_Disclaimer:_ this material is provided as a guide, __its purpose is not to be copied__ and presented as genuine, on Udacities' _project submissions_.
+Udacities' courses are a journey, __the certificate does not make you knowledgeable, it's the experiencie you gain while you work through it!__